Monotone solutions for mean field games master equations : continuous state space and common noise: Conclusion and future perspectives

 \section{Conclusion and future perspectives}

 We have presented a notion of solution for MFG master equations which allows us to work with solutions which are merely continuous for first order equations and only one time differentiable for second order equations (each time with respect to the measure argument).
 This notion is built to enjoy nice uniqueness properties but it also verifies strong stability properties.
 Even though we do not treat exhaustively the question of existence, the stability properties is of course helpful to establish such results.
-Let us mention that the generalization of our results to master equation which do not model exactly MFG but which have a monotone structure (such as in \citep{lions2020extended} in the continuous setting) is of course immediate following \citep{bertucci2020monotone} modulo some technical assumptions on the non-linearities.
+Let us mention that the generalization of our results to master equations which do not model exactly MFG but which have a monotone structure (such as in \citep{lions2020extended} in the continuous setting) is of course immediate following \citep{bertucci2020monotone} modulo some assumptions on the non-linearities.
+Another immediate extension which follows from \citep{bertucci2020monotone} is the one to master equations having another type of monotonicity than the usual one, such as in section 2.3 in \citep{bertucci2020monotone}.
 The extension to master equations on $\mathcal{M}_+(\mathbb{T}^d) := \{m \in \mmtd| m \geq 0\}$ is also straightforward.\\

 At this point, we believe worth mentioning several extensions or future directions to explore, that we believe to be meaningful.
 Perhaps the most important one concerns the extension of monotone solutions of second order to merely continuous functions of the measure argument.
 In this setting, such an improvement should probably pass by a better understanding of the derivatives of functions on $\mptd$, in order to establish an analogous of Theorem 3.2 in \citep{crandall1992user}.
 Another interesting extension is the adaptation of the previous results to MFG of optimal stopping or other singular controls, as it has been done in \citep{bertucci2020monotone} in the finite state space case.
 For such problems, a uniqueness result for monotone solutions of the master equation (which is now posed on the set of non-negative measure and not on the set of probability measures) follows quite immediately from the the present study, using a similar formulation such as in \citep{bertucci2020monotone}.
 However, existence questions require key estimates which have not been proven at the moment.\\